The 11 best marketing apps for small businesses in 2023

 Here’s one thing you can do right now: be like our customers and stop using Google Drive or Dropbox to manage your visuals.
 These are document and file collaboration tools which aren’t designed for finding, sharing or organising your images and videos.

 Use Dash, instead.
-It’s a great digital asset management (DAM) tool for small businesses.
+It’s great digital asset management (DAM) for small businesses.
 Think of it like a home for your brand and marketing assets.
 Use it to:

 • Search for all your marketing images, videos, logos and more (and give your team access to them)